mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 This will result in LED fading in and out.

 {: .box-note}
 **Note:** This example might sound ridiculous, but remember the goal of the tutorial is to show how to run a model on a microcontroller.
-This allows us to build a simple neural network which is also small enough to run on microcontrollers.
+This simple example allows us to build a simple neural network which is also small enough to run on microcontrollers.
 Once you get familiar with the basic principles we will explore more challenging examples e.g. speech recognition, image processing, etc.

-Also, the development board that I am using has an LCD, so we can plot the sine wave on there too.
+The development board that I am using has an LCD, we can plot the sine wave on there too.
 In a nutshell, I will show you:
 * How to train a model using TensorFlow
 * Convert the model to TFLite Micro with optimizations enabled for hardware
 * Convert the model into a C source file that can be included in the microcontroller application